danper97/Sensors-turtlebot/README.md

 - ROS Toolbox Support Package for Turtlebot-Based Robots

 To install the last toolbox you must have all other toolbox mentioned and run the code rosAddons on matlab command window

+# Environment
+To run the environment you must copy the world and launch files to your world files.
+The world files can be found on the catkin_ws folder.
+The location of this folder is specified below Catkin_ws < src < turtlwbot3_simulations < turtlebot3_gazebo < worlds